 7. How did you find out about the medical training program in Israel?

 Upon completing 1 year in the anesthesiology program at Jimma University, my faculty members told me I should come to Israel for a fellowship in anesthesiology, with a specific focus on pediatric cardiology.
 My Professor had also been trained at SACH as a cardiologist and over the last number of years, he has been encouraging doctors to pursue training in Israel in order to ultimately establish a complete pediatric cardiac surgical team in Ethiopia (this includes Dr. Yayu who is Ethiopia’s first pediatric cardiac surgeon).

 8. Why did you decide to pursue the program with Save a Child's Heart?

-11. What experiences have you had so far with Save a Child's Heart have stuck out to you - can you share a story?
+12. What experiences have you had so far with Save a Child's Heart that have stuck out to you - can you share a story?

 On the first day I arrived, my plane landed in the evening and I was told to go directly to the hospital to talk with the department head.
 Soon after arriving there, I discovered he wasn’t there but that the vice department head, Dr. Sherman was.
 He took me directly to the OR, where I was expecting to be only observing.
 Instead, he allowed me to help him and to engage with the patients from the very first day.
 I felt impressed by the level of trust he instilled in me.
 This type of learning environment has allowed me to feel welcome during my time in Israel.